Building a Raspberry Pi stack

 Building the hardware

-Building the stack is not that hard, I could've wired everything on a table and that would've been everything but I strive to be tidy and organized so I opted to get a stackable case.
+Building the stack is not that hard, I could've wired everything on a table and that would've been everything but I strive to be tidy and organised so I opted to get a stackable case.

 Parts: